canonical/certification-docs/Self-Test_Guide-14.04.rst

 Hardware Requirements
 ---------------------

+-  All hardware must be GA or shipping level hardware.
+Development level is not acceptable for certification purposes.

+   -  This can be excepted on a case-by-case basis for pre-release systems where the Partner and Canonical have arranged certification to be published coinciding with a SUT's release announcement.

+-  All firmware (BIOS/UEFI, NIC, storage controller, etc) should be shipping level, *not* development level.

+   -  The one exception to this rule is for using unsigned versions of firmware that allow for flashing the firmware level up and down as needed.

 -  SUTs must contain at least 4GiB of RAM and one hard disk, but using the maximum amount of RAM and the maximum number of disks is preferable.
 Likewise, if configurable, using the maximum number of